 Because of these substantial changes, planning, provision, and compliance teams needed to react and react fast.
 And they did that using disparate data and disconnected models.
 But working in silos is no longer feasible—and using multiple tools to complete the tax lifecycle reduces productivity and efficiencies.
-We sat down with Gary Colbert, Senior Director, Content Management and Design Services, CSC Corptax®, for his thoughts on reimagining today’s tax department to align tax processes and stay ahead of increasing demands.
+We sat down with Gary Colbert, Senior Director, Tax Law Analyst, CSC Corptax®, for his thoughts on reimagining today’s tax department to align tax processes and stay ahead of increasing demands.

 Q: Tell us how tax teams have been handling provision and compliance processes since TCJA came into effect.